Kemboijames7/Kemboijames7/README.md

 🟩 Join our inclusive community JamesHub!
 Where we believe in Collaboration 1st, Code 2nd!

-📸 FREE video course on How to make your GitHub profile standout
+📸 FREE video course on How to make your GitHub profile standout and visible to clients.

 ## :octocat: My stats